IBMStreams/sample.edge-app-control/README.md

                 - verify that there is entry for a deployment

-1. View the runtime logs (ssh to CP4D Edge node chosen for deployment)
+1. View the runtime logs (ssh to CP4D Edge node chosen for deployment) The system log file contains several messages from many different sources.
+To filter off what you are interested requires using grep'g techniques.
+            - See all messages for service
+                - cat /var/log/syslog | grep image-name
+            - See all trace messages for service - trace statements
+                - cat /var/log/syslog | grep image-name | grep apptrc
+                    Notice the xxx statements produced from the application trace statements.
+                    Notice also that they contain the variable values that we inputted.